mui/toolpad/docs/data/toolpad/core/components/data-grid/data-grid.md

 ## Server-side Pagination

 By default the grid paginates items client-side.
-If your backend supports serverside pagination, enable it with the `paginationMode` flag in the data grid.
+If your backend supports server-side pagination, enable it with the `paginationMode` flag in the data grid.
 Now the `getMany` method receives a `pagination` parameter.
 This parameter is an object containing a `start` and `pageSize` property that denote the start index and offset for the requested page.
 You can optionally send a `rowCount` along with the `rows`.

 {{"demo": "ServerSidePagination.js"}}